seattlepublicrecords/seattlepublicrecords.github.io/_drafts/seattle-police-sergeant-richard-bourns-5670-and-officer-jan-moon-5798-expertly-take-high-shirtless-blackman-with-felony-warrant-into-custody.md

 Sgt Bourns screened the arrest at the scene.

-**Opinion:** I wish Seattle Police would be more assertive about showing the public what good policing looks like.
+**Opinion:** I wish Seattle Police would be more assertive about showing the public what good policing looks like especially in regards to high risk individuals.
 Thanks to all the bad examples I've seen I really thought this man was going to be slammed to the ground.
 This incident has changed my beliefs about police interactions.

 Even though I went through citizen academy I think this incident was really eye opening.
 I think the department should consider making a web page explaining de-escalation and use of force policies.
 On this page would be good and bad examples of de-escalation and use of force.